apache/mesos/docs/persistent-volume.md

 `Offer::Operation::Create` has a `volumes` field which specifies the persistent volume information.
 We need to specify the following:

-1. The ID for the persistent volume; this must be unique per role on each slave.
+1. The ID for the persistent volume; this must be unique per role on each agent.
 1. The non-nested relative path within the container to mount the volume.
 1. The permissions for the volume.
 Currently, `"RW"` is the only possible value.